Alex Mariah Peter: GNTM winner models for Kylie Jenner

+The winner of this year’s season Germany’s Next Top Model Alex Mariah Peter has been able to get an internationally coveted job.
+She is the new face for Kylie Jenner’s cosmetics line at Douglas.

-“Germany’s next Topmodel” winner Alex Mariah Peter has landed a big job: The 23-year-old now models indirectly for Kylie Jenner (23).
+“Germany’s next Topmodel” winner Alex Mariah Peter has landed a big job: The 23-year-old is now indirectly modeling for Kylie Jenner, 23.
 For a Europe-wide campaign at Douglas, she is the new face of Kylie Jenner’s hyped cosmetics line “Kylie Cosmetics”.

 “What an incredible honor is this, please?
 I am so incredibly happy about it, I am already so excited to see the finished results…”, Alex shares the happy customer in her story on Instagram with her followers.